 Succulent local berries reduced with a rich balsamic vinegar from Modena and folded into a dark chocolate ganache, topped with ground cacao nibs caramelized with Vermont basil and a sprig of crystallized local rhubarb made a debut in early summer.
 Later in the season our cornbread coupes were a big hit with local sweet corn and rosemary blended into a white chocolate ganache, topped with local red pepper candy glass.
 Wild foraged rose from the north atlantic coast perfumed a few of our ganaches, and were oh-so-pretty candied.

-We also had a blast working with the amazing bi-coastal photographer Clare Barboza who shot us in action foraging behind our home and visiting a local orchard during the hottest days of the year (thank you, linen and deep shady forest).
-More on that photoshoot soon!
+We also had a blast working with the amazing bi-coastal photographer Clare Barboza who shot us in action foraging behind our home and visiting a local orchard during the hottest, most humid day of the year (thank you, linen and deep shady forest).